Please click on the links to access policies and planning

 - how they can achieve more by coming together than staying apart

 For effective learning to take place we use a range of teaching methods.
 There are times when the teacher works with the whole class in a shared session and times when children work in small groups, in pairs or individually.
-Children may often apply their literacy and numeracy skills through areas of the IPC.
+Children may often apply their literacy and numeracy skills through other areas of the curriculum.

-All IPC units of work follow a process Entry Point (an exciting introduction), Knowledge Harvest (what do children already know about the theme), Explain the Theme (the ‘big idea’), Big Picture (subject knowledge for teachers), Research Activity (find out information), Recording Activity (children interpret the learning), Exit Point (celebrate learning with parents).
+All units of learning follow a process Entry Point (an exciting introduction), Knowledge Harvest (what do children already know about the theme), Explain the Theme (the ‘big idea’), Big Picture (subject knowledge for teachers), Research Activity (find out information), Recording Activity (children interpret the learning), Exit Point (celebrate learning with parents).

 Thematic work -This approach uses a 'theme' as a vehicle for learning across the curriculum.
 Based on a child's first-hand experience children are encouraged to explore and investigate.
 Through research, testing, analysis and evaluation children are given opportunities to use and apply their knowledge and skills to real situations.
 In this way children become aware of the links between curriculum areas e.g. the links between English and Science when recording an investigation.

 Reading-In early years a reading scheme called Oxford Reading Tree is used so children have access to books which allow them to apply their phonic knowledge.
 In Years 1 and 2 reading is taught using a carefully graded 'colour coded' system based on a range of exciting and attractive books which children enjoy reading.
 All children will take part in whole class reading, guided group reading and individual reading.
 Children are taught a variety of strategies to enable them to develop a love of books and joy of reading.
 A scheme called ‘Letters and Sounds’ and ‘Floppy’s Phonics’ are also used by teachers to support planning for reading and spelling.
 Teachers complete a detailed assessment of children’s reading skills before they move through the colour book banded system.
-This includes comprehension questions to check children's understanding.
+This includes comprehension questions to check children's understanding as well as building knowledge of new words linked to specific themes.